Easy Sourdough Lemon Cake: A Simple Traditional Recipe

 Bright lemon cakes are perfect for those hot summer days.
-This recipe gets an extra flavor boost from the addition of sourdough which also makes it nicely moist.
+This recipe gets an extra flavor boost from the addition of sourdough, which also makes it nicely moist.
+Whether you are hosting a garden party or just want a sweet treat with your afternoon coffee, this homemade cake is a crowd-pleaser.

 As with all my recipes, there is a bit of flexibility.
-Unfortunately, we have used them all up but you could make this cake with Meyer lemons, too.
+I often use what I have on hand, and you could easily make this cake with Meyer lemons or even limes.
+You might even like to top a slice of this cake with my decadent lemon mousse.

 And best of all, you can always adjust the amount of sugar.
-We tend to like our cakes not so sweet but that’s just us.
+In my kitchen, we tend to like our cakes nicht zu süß (not too sweet), but that’s just us!
+If you enjoy this balance, you’ll also love my sourdough lemon bars.

 New To Sourdough?
 Check out My Super Simple Sourdough Course!